 While the cake cools, whip 1 cup of heavy cream to stiff peaks.

 Once the cake has cooled, make the chocolate sauce.
 Combine 1 1/2 cups of powdered sugar, 1/2 cup cocoa powder, 1 tablespoon of butter, and 1/2 cup milk in a double boiler or a metal bowl placed over a saucepan with simmering water.
-Stir the mixture until the butter is melted and everything is combined.
+Stir the mixture until the butter is melted and everything is well combined.

-And then spread a nice thick layer of whipped cream on the jam.
+Then spread a nice thick layer of whipped cream on the jam.

+Roll up your cake and place it on a cooling rack over a cookie sheet (this will allow the chocolate sauce to drip off the cake).
 Spoon the chocolate sauce over the roll.
 I did this several times to ensure it was thoroughly coated.

 Celebrate Australia Day - or any day - with this traditional roll cake!